tylerlrhodes/blog2/content/posts/book-review-don-quixote.md

 p775 - Quixote: 'By God Sancho,....,I think you're worthy to be governor of a thousand islands
        just for those last few words you've spoken: you're a good natured fellow...'

+p795 - Quixote, fighting a cat

+p797- a doctor, treating Sancho's 'diet'

+p806 - Dona Rodriguez to Quixote: '....But you wait for me here a little; I shall go away
+       and light my candle, and return in an instant to tell the tale of my woes to the healer of all the woes in the world.'
+(Duke and Duchess... ongoing joking)

+p806 - quxiote worried about awakening lustful feelings which aren't about the Dulcinea del
+       Tolboso

+p808 - quixote offering his services

+p823 - The duchess's revenge for insults against her beauty by Dona Rodriguez

+p834 - Quixote's letter to Sancho:  Where I was expeceting to receive news of your negligence and your
+       blunders..

+p845 - about the troubled conclusion to Sancho Panza's governorship

+p848 - Sancho's governorship not what he thought, his talk with his dun

+p856 - Sancho on leaving his governorship

+p867 - Sancho proverbs: "Give to the cat what you were going to give to the mouse, and save yourself some trouble."

+p867 - Quixote -- it's enchangers again and not him being fooled

+p868 - Quixote may be mad, and the planned battle fixed even if for the duenna's daughter's real cause, but
+       despite the antics and the ruse, in the end Quixote's efforts result in a happy ending here